boxyhq/website/docs/directory-sync/api-reference.md

 ### Get a directory

-Get the details of a directory connection.
+Get the details of a directory by its unique id.

 #### Request